Ravi-Chaurasiya/Ravi-Chaurasiya/README.md

 ---

 ## 🚀 About Me
-I'm a passionate **Full-Stack Developer** and **React Native Enthusiast** currently pursuing my B.Tech in Computer Science and Engineering at Echelon Institute of Technology.
+I'm a passionate **Full-Stack Developer** and **UI/UX** currently pursuing my B.Tech in Computer Science and Engineering at Echelon Institute of Technology.
 I love crafting scalable solutions, optimizing performance, and creating delightful user experiences.

 # 💻 Tech Stack: